brechtm/rinohtype/doc/index.rst

 * a powerful page layout system supporting columns, running headers/footers, floatable elements and footnotes
 * figures, large tables and automatically generated table of contents
-* autmatic numbering of headings, figures and tables and cross-references
+* cross-references and automatic numbering of headings, figures and tables
 * use one of the included document templates or create your own
 * an intuitive style sheet system inspired by CSS
 * modular design allowing for multiple frontends (such as reStructuredText, Markdown, DocBook, ...) and backends (PDF, SVG, bitmap, ...)
-* handles OpenType, TrueType and Type1 fonts with support for advanced typographic features such as kerning and ligatures
+* handles OpenType, TrueType and Type1 fonts with support for advanced typographic features such as kerning, ligatures and small capitals
 * embeds PDF, PNG and JPEG images, preserving transparency and color profiles
 * easy to deploy; pure-Python with few dependencies